 - If you have young children, teach them how to clean something in their room, and make that their chore from now on.

-- Go through your books (including kids’ books).
-Are there any you want to donate to the library?
+- Go through your books (including kids’ books), and donate ones you don't want anymore.

 26 of 30

-- Dust your blinds, then vacuum or collect dust with your dust mop.
+- Dust your blinds, and then vacuum the floor around them.

-- Dust around your stairs and bannister, then vacuum.
+- Dust around your stairs, and then vacuum them.

 - Wipe down your baseboards and other molding where dust tends to collect.
-Then vacuum.
+Then, vacuum the floor near them.

 27 of 30